 If you don't want to sign up for a magazine subscription when you enter, make sure to take the following steps:

-Look for a link or a radio button that says something like, "Enter sweepstakes without subscribing."
-If you don't see one, read the sweepstakes rules to find the entry method without signing up for the magazine.
+1. Look for an option to enter without subscribing.
+There should be a link or a radio button that says something like, "Enter sweepstakes without subscribing."
+If you don't see one, read the sweepstakes rules to find the free entry method.
 All sweepstakes have to provide a non-purchase method of entry.

-Even if you are sure that you entered without subscribing, watch out for a mail or email that says you subscribed to the magazine.
+2. Be on the lookout for signs that you now have a subscription.
+Even if you're sure you used the right entry method, watch out for a mail or email that says you have subscribed to the magazine.

-If you receive one, contact the magazine's customer service department, or return the invoice immediately and write something like 'Did Not Subscribe — Please Cancel' on the invoice.
+3. Cancel unwanted subscriptions.
+If you receive a subscription letter or a magazine in the mail, contact the magazine's customer service department, or return the invoice immediately and write "Did Not Subscribe — Please Cancel" on the invoice.

 For more tips, find out how to unsubscribe from unwanted magazines.

-Don't be afraid to enter magazine sweepstakes, they are fun and offer some really interesting prizes to win.
-Just be aware of the drawbacks of this type of giveaway and, as with all sweepstakes, take steps to keep yourself safe from scammers.
+Don't be afraid to enter magazine sweepstakes, they're fun and offer some really interesting prizes to win.
+Just be aware of the drawbacks of this type of giveaway and, as with all sweepstakes, take steps to keep yourself safe.